athosarnourleal/HammerCompiler/README.md

 ### better HSS code debugging and a proper UI

 # IMPORTANT NOTE:
-the creation and the main development of both my logism based computer architecture and logism compiler predates my formal education and were made purely for entertainment.
+the creation and the main development of both my logism based computer architecture and logism compiler predates my formal education in computer science and were made purely for entertainment.